kashmir54/kashmir54.github.io/_ctfs/VishwaCTF2022/index.md

 ?>
 ```

-So the input that we need is Flag:
+So, as seen in the source code, the input that we need is Flag:
 url: /Products/check.php?product=Flag

 ```json